kheller18/data-structures-algorithms/questions/SQL.md

       + `Durability`: This property ensures that the committed transactions are stored permanently in the database.
     + PostgreSQL is compliant with ACID properties.

-27. Can you explain the architecture of PostgreSQL?
+15. Can you explain the architecture of PostgreSQL?
     + The architecture of PostgreSQL follows the client-server model.
     + The server side comprises of background process manager, query processer, utilities and shared memory space which work together to build PostgreSQL’s instance that has access to the data.
 The client application does the task of connecting to this instance and requests data processing to the services.
 The client can either be GUI (Graphical User Interface) or a web application.
 The most commonly used client for PostgreSQL is pgAdmin.
     ![postgresql architecture](../images/sql/postgre_architecture.png)

-28. What do you understand by multi-version concurrency control?
+16. What do you understand by multi-version concurrency (MVCC) control?
-    + MVCC or Multi-version concurrency control is used for avoiding unnecessary database locks when 2 or more requests tries to access or modify the data at the same time.
+    + `Multi-version Concurrency Control (MVCC)`: is used for avoiding unnecessary database locks when 2 or more requests tries to access or modify the data at the same time.
 This ensures that the time lag for a user to log in to the database is avoided.
 The transactions are recorded when anyone tries to access the content.

-29. What do you understand by command enable-debug?
+17. What do you understand by the command enable-debug?
-    + The command enable-debug is used for enabling the compilation of all libraries and applications.
+    + `enable-debug`: is used for enabling the compilation of all libraries and applications.
 When this is enabled, the system processes get hindered and generally also increases the size of the binary file.
 Hence, it is not recommended to switch this on in the production environment.
 This is most commonly used by developers to debug the bugs in their scripts and help them spot the issues.

-30. How do you check the rows affected as part of previous transactions?
+18. How do you check the rows affected as part of previous transactions?
     + SQL standards state that the following three phenomena should be prevented whilst concurrent transactions.
 SQL standards define 4 levels of transaction isolations to deal with these phenomena.
       + `Dirty reads`: If a transaction reads data that is written due to concurrent uncommitted transaction, these reads are called dirty reads.
       + `Phantom reads`: This occurs when two same queries when executed separately return different rows.
 For example, if transaction A retrieves some set of rows matching search criteria.
 Assume another transaction B retrieves new rows in addition to the rows obtained earlier for the same search criteria.
 The results are different.